Towards numerical two-loop integrand reduction: Application of the method

 In $d=4$, as before, we have to rely on {\tt BasisDet} in order to construct monomial bases.
 In this case, the numerator evaluated on all 7-cut solutions is zero.
 In the 6-cut sector, a new issue arises, namely, there are cuts for which the corresponding matrix equation, see Eq.~(\ref{eq:dblfmatrixd4}), is rank deficient, meaning that the solution is described in terms of undetermined coefficients.
 These undetermined coefficients, however, do not impact the $N=N$ test.
 The same is true for the global fit, see Eq.~(\ref{eq:dbgbmatrixd4}), where again the equation is rank deficient, nevertheless, its solution correctly describes the numerator.
 We note that the penta-triangle is the only case studied in this paper where such a problem occurs.

-This presents quite an interesting theoretical challenge for the construction of the ansatz: On the one hand, we have verified that choosing a loose ansatz, meaning a polynomial that leads to a rank deficient matrix is in fact not a problem, as long as the system is still solvable and the $N=N$ test is not affected.
-This may continue to hold if one chooses a polynomial basis which leads to an unsolvable linear equation, which we also found to be a potential pitfall during our study of this particular topology in $d=4$.
-On the other hand, restricting oneself to a smaller basis of polynomials, meaning polynomials containing a very small numer of monomials can lead to the following problem: While the solution to the linear equation may even be unique (i.e. full rank of the matrix ${\cal M}$), the functional behavior of the numerator may not be properly accounted for, leading to an incorrect solution which does not reproduce the $N=N$ test.
+This presents quite an interesting theoretical challenge for the construction of the ansatz in $d=4$: on the one hand, we have verified that choosing a loose ansatz, meaning a polynomial that leads to a rank deficient matrix, is in fact not a problem, as long as the system is solvable and the $N=N$ test is not affected.
+On the other hand, restricting oneself to a basis of polynomials containing a smaller number of monomials, can lead to the following problem: while the solution to the linear equation may even be unique (i.e. full rank of the matrix ${\cal M}$), the functional behavior of the numerator may not be properly accounted for, leading to an incorrect solution which does not reproduce the $N=N$ test.
 The issue, therefore, of choosing an ansatz, i.e., a proper basis of polynomials to describe a given numerator is not at all trivial and still somewhat remains an open question, especially important if one aims to perform a $d=4$ fit.
 While {\tt BasisDet} seems to be the best option available, it still runs the risk of falling into one of the two above problems, depending on the inputs given. \end{enumerate}